Durga Puja in Switzerland 2025: Top 7 Cities to Celebrate

 Durga Puja 2025 Date and Time

 Zurich has the most Durga pujas among all the other places in Switzerland.
-“Swisspuja” celebrates Durga puja in Zurich with all the Bengali traditions, organised by Swisspuja Sarbojanin.
-Few Belgalis established this non-profit socio-cultural organisation in 2003, and this puja has grown into a big event.
+“Swisspuja” celebrates Durga Puja in Zurich with all the Bengali traditions, organised by Swisspuja Sarbojanin.
+A few Belgians established this non-profit socio-cultural organisation in 2003, and this puja has grown into a big event.
 Anyone can attend these four days of festivities.
 They also arrange many cultural activities.

 A unique feature of this puja is serving the “Bhog” ( festival meal) twice daily to more than 400 people.
 Along with the Bengalis, many Swiss people also attend this festival.